Bright Hair Tips: How To Maintain Your Bold Hair Colour

 The trick is to use a shampoo that isn’t a ‘colour protecting’ one, as it helps to strip your hair of any unwanted colour and lift it back to its lighter tones.
 It also helps to add a little bit of soap into the mix too.

 You’ll need to apply an intensive hair mask after you’ve finished rectifying your colour though, as your hair is likely to be drier than usual.
-We love Argan Oil and Cranberry Hair Balm for Coloured Hair.
+We love our Hair Food 3 in 1 Banana.
 It’s enriched with natural extracts, keeping your colour vibrant and your hair soft wash after wash.

 How to adjust the shade when your hair is too red